vbrusca/ZigMatrixUtils/README.md

 26
 </pre>

-Next on line 15 we call the rdcXmtx function and reduce the matrix to row eschelon form.
-The result of the operation is stored in b.
+Next on line 15 we call the <b>rdcXmtx</b> function and reduce the matrix to row eschelon form.
+The result of the operation is stored in <b>b</b>.
 We're going to look right into the matrices and ignore that value but this is a good spot for an assertion if your writing a unit test.
 On line 18 we print the matrix and the contents are listed on lines 23 - 25.

 <pre>
 27  std.debug.print("Matrix Ret:\n", .{});